bluerobotics/bluerobotics.github.io/thrusters/index.md

 * Occasionally clean biological fouling and mineral deposits from the thruster or performance may be impacted.

 ##Disassembly/Assembly

-You may need to take apart your thruster from time to time - or you maybe you just want to take a peak at the inner workings of the T100!
+You may need to take apart your thruster from time to time - or maybe you just want to take a peak at the inner workings of the T100!
 Either way, this tutorial illustrates how.

 <div class="row">
   <div class="col-sm-4 col-md-4">